ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-repurposed.rst

 .. image:: ../../../images/Telemetry_FrSky_TXSetup.png
     :target: ../_images/Telemetry_FrSky_TXSetup.png

 FrSky telemetry data consists of 16 or 32bit unsigned integers recognized by OpenTX.
 Standard FrSky telemetry does not include flight controller messages natively.
-Therefore, less important telemetry data messages (temperature, variometer…) have been repurposd to carry more useful information such as flight mode.
+Therefore, less important telemetry data messages (temperature, variometer…) have been repurposed to carry more useful information such as flight mode.

 Using telemetry values in OpenTX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~